 Media interested in scheduling an interview; or getting a news release, media kits, or other information about GSA may submit their request electronically through the Journalist Item Request Form available through the GSA Newsroom.

-Reporters with time-sensitive requests are encouraged to contact the Office of Public Affairs at (202) 501-1231.
+Reporters with time-sensitive requests are encouraged to contact the Office of Public Affairs at email@example.com.

 Guidance for Employees – Working With the Media

 The agency's public affairs officers facilitate the active dissemination of agency policies, programs, initiatives and results and to coordinate media and public relations activities.
 Employees needing assistance with media requests for information or interviews, or planning events that will be open to media, or who have information about a GSA program that might be of interest to the media, should contact the appropriate Central Office public affairs officer covering their business line or service/staff officer, or regional public affairs officer if in a region.
 A listing of these individuals appears above.
-In addition, all print, radio and TV media inquiries may be directed to the media relations office at (202) 501-1231.
-This line is staffed weekdays from 8 a.m. to 5 p.m.
+In addition, all print, radio and TV media inquiries may be directed to the media relations office at firstname.lastname@example.org.
+This mailbox is monitored weekdays from 8 a.m. to 5 p.m.
 Eastern time.
-All requests for interviews, photographs, or details about agency sponsored or co-sponsored events should be directed to this number.
+All requests for interviews, photographs, or details about agency sponsored or co-sponsored events should be directed to this address.

 Agency employees have the fundamental right to express their personal views, provided they specify that they are not speaking on behalf of, or as a representative of, the agency but rather in their private capacity.
 So long as this disclaimer is made, the employee is permitted to mention his or her institutional affiliation and position if this has helped inform his or her views on the matter.